rsegecin/gemini_interop/README.md

 ## Getting Started

-To build this project add a new configuration to your `launch.json` file:
+To debug this project add a new configuration to your `launch.json` file:

     {
         "name": "gemini_interop",